uxert/Homework-from-modeling/README.md

 # My own genetic algorithm
-This repo is an old project solving optimization problem defined for my homework from Mathematic Modeling - one of my subjects in university.
+This is a project solving optimization problem defined for my homework from Mathematic Modeling - one of my subjects in university.
 **Main focus of this project was to implement a genetic algorithm**, because after intro to SI class I was curious about it and wanted to build one myself.
 The optimization problem I had to define on my Mathematic Modeling was just an excuse to build it really, I wanted to do so for quite some time.

 The whole thing is built on numpy, and numpy is basically the only non-standard (although almost everyone considers it a standard at this point...) python library required to run it.